heds-trm/Meshes2Labels/README.md

 The code could be cleaner in terms of best practices, use modern C++ and VTK features (e.g. use of smart pointers), as well as addition of more comments.
 The current release mainly focuses on making the code available to the scientific community.

-The project has only be tested on Windows (Visual Studio 2017), but it should compile in other platforms as all its components are cross-platform.
+The project has only be tested on Windows (Visual Studio 2017) and Ubuntu linux gcc 9.4, but it should compile in other platforms as all its components are cross-platform.